amberframework/docs/guides/models/jennifer/models.md

 * sqlite3 has a lot of limitations so its support will not be added soon.

-## Test
+## Testing

-The fastest way to rollback all changes in the DB after a test case - transaction.
-So add:
+The quickest way to rollback any changes made to the database after a test case is using transaction.
+You can ensure smooth testing by adding the following to your `spec_helper.cr`:

 ```ruby
 Spec.before_each do